alf808/soupy-rigmarole/businessbox.md

 [] **NOTE:** All setups should be verified to be working properly to be considered complete.

-[] **NOTE:** If you are going to use any services that incur a cost you must report what that service will cost daily/monthly. **James**
+[] **NOTE:** If you are going to use any services that incur a cost you must report what that service will cost daily/monthly.

+  * COSTS
+    * EIP for nat (4 hours 19 cents)
+    * S3 for cloudtrail
+    * GuardDuty - 30-day free trial
+    * Inspector - 30-day free trial
+    * S3 with replication
+    * Config

 ## Organizations - (OU)
 The company will need to manage multiple organizations units to separate divisions within the business.

   * Ensure that all organizations cannot disable CloudTrail logging in any organization via Service Control Policy
-  * Production

   * Development
     * [x] The development environment should only have access to development related resources
     * [x] Prevent users within the Development environment from disabling Config or changing any of it's rules - **only SysOps have config access (alf)**
-  * Legal
-  * Research & Development
-    * The research environment should never allow servers to be accessible from the public internet via Internet Gateway, connecting to a NAT Gateway temporarily to patch systems or download software is acceptable

 ## Users/Groups/Roles - (IAM)

-* [x] All organizations should have best practices applied for password security and console access policies - **only group SysOps have access to config (alf)**
+* [x] All organizations should have best practices applied for password security and console access policies - **Auditors do not have programmatic access**
 * [x] Appropriate groups should be created with multiple users created for various groups

 ## Networks - (VPC)